Your Vision, Our Focus – Contact Lens Specialists

 glassess and contact lense

 Contact lenses are a great alternative to wearing eyeglasses.
-There are a number of reasons why you might prefer contact lenses to eyeglasses: a glasses-free look, hassle-free vision correction, wearing non-prescription sun-wear and goggles, or the convenience of not having to worry about misplacing your glasses.
+There are a number of reasons why you might prefer contact lenses to eyeglasses: a glasses-free look, hassle-free vision correction, wearing non-prescription sunwear and goggles, or the convenience of not having to worry about misplacing your glasses.
 If you have a high prescription or astigmatism, contact lenses may provide more enhanced vision correction than glasses.
 Today, you can even replace your bifocal (or progressive) glasses with bifocal (or multifocal) contact lenses.
+Many patients seeking contact lenses in Elmhurst, New York, turn to our clinic for expert guidance and personalized care.

 woman having her eyes tested

 If you decide to opt for contact lens wear, it is very important that the lenses fit properly and comfortably and that you understand contact lens safety and hygiene.
-A contact lens exam will include both a comprehensive eye exam to check your overall eye health, your general vision prescription and then a contact lens consultation and measurement to determine the proper lens fit.
+A contact lens exam will include a comprehensive eye exam to check your overall eye health and your general vision prescription, and then a contact lens consultation and measurement to determine the proper lens fit.

 soft lenses